 If someone you love has died, you may be familiar with hospice.
 If you aren’t, a good and compassionate introduction is a new book by Larry Patten, A Companion for the Hospice Journey.
 Patten carefully lays out what hospice is, what the different people on the hospice team do (doctor, nurse, social worker, home health aide, chaplain), and answers the common questions people have.

 When you hear that someone is going into hospice, you may think it’s a death sentence.
-The criteria for being admitted into hospice care includes that doctors have nothing else they can do for the patient, and the person is expected to die within six months.
+The criteria for being admitted into hospice care includes doctors not having anything else they can do for the patient, and the person is expected to die within six months.
 As I learned when my dad was being considered, you can come out of hospice if you are doing better than expected.

-Hospice also has volunteers who come for a few hours to allow family caregivers time away to shop for groceries and recharge their batteries.
+Hospice also has volunteers who come for a few hours to allow family caregivers time away to shop for groceries, see a movie, and recharge their batteries.

 Doctors often regard death as the enemy and are focused on defeating it at all costs.
 They neglect to ask patients what they would like.
 You are the one who is in charge of your medical care.
 If your primary doctor doesn’t think an ache that won’t go away is serious, see another doctor.
 I’m tired of hearing about another friend who waited too long and now has Stage 4 something.

 One of the matters Patten mentions is the wisdom of discussing end-of-life matters now, because people die unexpectedly all the time.
 Then, if the unexpected should happen, the family knows what we want done and they don’t have to agonize over making decisions like resuscitation, organ donation, and cremation or burial.

 My parents were reluctant to make decisions, so we, their children, kept pestering them until they had a plan for things like wills, which of us would have durable power of attorney if both were incapacitated, and what nursing home they wanted to go to if they needed one.
 They were in their late 80s and early 90s at this point and we thought it was time they decided.